Daniel-Krueger/daniel-krueger.github.io/_posts/2023-02-12-Searching-with-powershell.md

 ---
-title: "Searching aka looking for a needle in haystack"
+title: "Searching 317,000 files with PowerShell in 9 seconds"
 categories:
   - Private

 tags:
   - PowerShell
 excerpt:
-    Searching 39 folders with 317,466 files in 9 seconds.
+    "Developer hell: 101,509 folders with 797,422 files and no way to search them using a simple string..."
 ---

 # Overview